lifeIsShore/Cozy-Home/README.md

-    <title>Furniture E-commerce Website</title>
+   ###Furniture E-commerce Website</title>

-    <h1>Furniture E-commerce Website</h1>
+    ##Furniture E-commerce Website</h1>
-    <p>This repository contains the source code for a furniture e-commerce website, created as the final project for our course.
+    This repository contains the source code for a furniture e-commerce website, created as the final project for our course.
 The website allows users to browse, search, and purchase various furniture items with a seamless and user-friendly interface.</p>

-    <h2>Features</h2>
+   #Features
     <ul>
         <li>User authentication and profile management</li>
         <li>Product listings with detailed descriptions and images</li>